deeedob/thesis/content/23_foundation_qt.md

 significantly.

-After its acquisition by Nokia in 2008, Qt has continued to thrive under the stewardship of The Qt Company, which is responsible for its ongoing development and maintenance.
-Qt's licensing offers two distinct paths: the GNU (L)GPL license, underscoring a community-driven spirit, and a commercial license, catering to developers wishing to retain proprietary control over their software.
+After its acquisition by Nokia in 2008, Qt has continued to thrive under the guidance of The Qt Company, which is responsible for its ongoing development and maintenance.
+Qt provides two licensing options: the GNU (L)GPL license, promoting a community-driven approach, and a commercial license for developers who prefer to maintain exclusive control over their software.

 Qt's versatility extends beyond its C++ core, offering language bindings for additional programming languages, with Python being a notable example through